2016 Symons Medal Lecture

 In 1999, composer and lyricist Vincent de Tourdonnet brought Maillet’s Pélagie to Confederation Centre where the developing musical was workshopped.
 Pélagie-la-Charette became a successful musical produced in both French and English that toured several venues in Canada.

-“On behalf of the Board of Directors, CEO Jessie Inman, and Professor Tom Symons, for whom this lecture is named, we are elated to announce Antonine Maillet as the recipient of the 16th Symons Medal,” says Chairman of the Fathers of Confederation Buildings Trust, Wayne Hambly.
+“On behalf of the Board of Directors, CEO Jessie Inman, and Professor Tom Symons, for whom this lecture is named, we are elated to announce Antonine Maillet as the recipient of the 16th Symons Medal,” remarked Chair of the Fathers of Confederation Buildings Trust, Wayne Hambly.
 “Mme Maillet is a leading creative voice for Canada, a writer of great renown, and a global champion for Acadians everywhere.
 We welcome her return to Confederation Centre this fall.”

 Maillet is a Companion of the Order of Canada, an Officer of the French Légion d’Honneur, a Commandeur des Arts et des Lettres de France, a member of the Order of New Brunswick, and an Officer of the Order of Quebec.
 She has received over 20 literary awards and prizes, including the Governor General’s Award for Literature, and the Lorne Pierce Medal from the Royal Society of Canada.
 In 1992, she was appointed a member of the Queen’s Privy Council for Canada.
 From 1989 to 2001 she served as Chancellor of the Université de Moncton.